-The article in the NYT’s Blog post "After Caregiving, Comfort in having helped" tells a common and I believe already well told story.
-Senior Care, cargiving, dementia Care, Assisted Living and health care in general is difficult, expensive and getting worse every day.
-AGREED! by Judith Graham.
-Lets move on to the answer!!
-CONTINUITY OF CARE IS THE CURE TO THE INDIVIDUAL AND GLOBAL HEALTH CARE CRISIS WE ALL FACE.
-After Caregiving, Comfort in Having Helped
+The article in the NYT’s Blog post "After Caregiving, Comfort in having helped" tells a common and I believe already well-told story.
+Senior Care, caregiving, dementia Care, Assisted Living, and health care, in general, is difficult, expensive, and getting worse every day.
+AGREED!

 - Value people and they will provide many in-kind servcies and levels of compassion and effort you cant buy for dollars.

 - Value your doctor, your family, your friends and their extended soical systema and they will value and help you when you and yours needs it.